AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 To add the project credentials in Adobe Campaign, run the following command as 'neolane' user on all the containers of the Adobe Campaign instance to insert the **[!UICONTROL Technical Account]** credentials in the instance configuration file.

 ```
-nlserver config -instance:<instance name> -setimsjwtauth:Organization_Id/Client_Id/Technical_Account_ID[/Client_Secret[/Base64_encoded_Private_Key]]
+nlserver config -instance:<instance name> -setimsjwtauth:Organization_Id/Client_Id/Technical_Account_ID/<Client_Secret>/<Base64_encoded_Private_Key>
 ```

 >[!NOTE]
 >
 >You should encode the private key in base64 UTF-8 format.
 Remember to remove the new line from the key before encoding it except for the private key.
 The private key needs to be the same that was used to create the integration.
+To test the base64 encoding of the private key, you can use the following [website](https://www.base64encode.org/).

 ## Step 3: Update pipelined tag {#update-pipelined-tag}